Discover more from Sustain What

-I often allude to the "uncertainty monster" and "scale monster" that stalk sustainability efforts.
 Here we'll glean lessons and brainstorm next steps with some communicators aiming to engage audiences with big numbers that, all too often, lead to "psychic numbing," as Paul Slovic and other social scientists have shown.

 As COVID-19 deaths mount into the millions, as global temperatures sustain their steady human-driven rise, a diverse array of journalists, artists, researchers and practitioners are exploring fresh ways to use visual information to convey the scope of the damage so far or jog power brokers, politicians and the public out of shock-to-trance patterns that, all too often, worsen risks ahead.

 There's plenty of spillover into the auditory realm.
 More than a year ago, I hosted a "Dear Vaccine" poetry slam on Sustain What organized with the Global Vaccine Poem Project of the Wick Poetry Center at Kent State University and the University of Arizona Poetry Center.
 The poet Danusha Laméris said something that serves as a wonderful call to action for anyone trying to harvest insights in dark times in pursuit of brighter futures, including, in this case, learning from the pathogen!